hernandezj1/XMLCit/README.md

   - Inserts an 'ID' attribute inside the selected tag based on text inside XML tag.

 2.  __CitbyID__
-  - Inserts a text( in this case meant to be a full citation) in an attribute by checking ofr the specified ID number.
+  - Inserts a text( in this case meant to be a full citation) in an attribute by checking for the specified ID number.

 3.  __CitbyText__
   - Inserts a text( in this case meant to be a full citation) in an attrribute by seacrhing for matching text inside the selected tag (node)